Share

 The term was first popularized and described by novelist Tom Clancy in the 1987 best-seller Patriot Games.

-Here’s how a canary trap works: a memo with sensitive information is distributed to several individuals (canaries), but the wording is varied slightly in each copy of the memo provided.
-If the information gets leaked to anyone not authorized to receive it, one glance at the leaked text reveals which version of the memo was leaked — the source of the leak is identified.
+Here’s how a canary trap works: a memo with sensitive information is distributed to several individuals (canaries), but the wording varies slightly in each copy of the memo provided.
+If the information gets leaked to anyone not authorized to receive it, one glance at the leaked text reveals which version of the memo was leaked — the source of the leak is identified!

 Setting up a canary trap